avatar

-Based on my 2019 dissertation, my current book manuscript provides the first history of Ausdruckskunde, a subversive science of expressive gesture that developed in early twentieth-century Germany.
+I am currently completing a manuscript on the history of Ausdruckskunde, a subversive science of expressive gesture that developed in early twentieth-century Germany.
 Through a series of interdisciplinary encounters, The Science of Expression reveals how art historians, philosophers, biologists, psychologists and filmmakers worked together to construct an alternative epistemology of somatic expressivity: a phenomenon that then as now unsettles distinctions between nature and culture, mind and body, human and nonhuman.
 Drawing on new archival sources and encompassing figures like Aby Warburg, Helmuth Plessner, and Sergei Eisenstein, the book demonstrates how this heterodox inquiry into expressiveness harnessed techniques of scientific rationalization in pursuit of the unalienated experience of bodily knowledge.

 Ökologien des Ausdrucks (Ecologies of Expression), a 2022 volume co-edited with Frank Fehrenbach, explores some of the wider methodological ramifications of the science of expression for reimagining the interwoven histories of art and science today.

-More recently, I have been concerned with how the reception and interpretation of non-Western art and artifacts have unfolded in relation to colonial ideologies and institutions.
-My forthcoming first monograph, The Imperial Childhood of World Art reconstructs the first exhibition of global art history in Germany, organized by the historian Karl Lamprecht in 1914.
-Situating this exhibition within the wider context of German historical scholarship, scientific racism and imperial world policy on the eve of the First World War, the book revises the genealogy of “global art history” while intervening in contemporary debates around Eurocentrism and the universal museum.
+Forthcoming with the Bard Graduate Center, my monograph The Imperial Childhood of World Art reconstructs the first exhibition of world art history in Germany, organized by the historian Karl Lamprecht in 1914.
+Situating this exhibition within the wider context of German historical scholarship, scientific racism and imperial world policy on the eve of the First World War, the book proposes an alternative genealogy of contemporary global art history that emerges from the conflicted encounter between Enlightenment ideals and colonial dynamics.

-Another major strand of my research addresses the aesthetic and political roles that nonhuman nature, ecological systems, and organic form have played in twentieth-century Germany.
-With Gregory Bryda, I co-edited a 2022 special issue of the Zeitschrift für Kunstgeschichte on Art and Environment in the Third Reich, which brings together scholars from both medieval and modern periods to offer new perspectives on the representation and manipulation of nature under fascism.
-I have also published on themes from vegetal vitalism in Weimar cinema and philosophy, to the place of anti-Darwinist biology and natural philosophy in the thought of the modernist architect Mies van der Rohe.
+Other work of mine has addressed twentieth-century German perspectives on nonhuman nature, ecological systems, and organic form.
+With Gregory Bryda, I co-edited a 2022 special issue of the Zeitschrift für Kunstgeschichte on Art and Environment in the Third Reich, on the representation and manipulation of nature under fascism.
+Related publications have dealt with vegetal vitalism in Weimar cinema and philosophy, Mies van der Rohe’s reception of anti-Darwinist biology and natural philosophy, and (with Marco Tamborini) an essay on relationship between German politics and modern ideas about nonhuman technology.

 A first iteration of this project was a 2021 essay detailing the history of diffusionist anthropology and cultural morphology in Germany.
 Together with Frederika Tevebring, I convene the research network ‘Migrating Prehistories’, based at King’s College, London, and the Warburg Institute.